wlg1/wlg1.github.io/notion/notes/Notes/Math/Linear Algebra/Low Rank.md

     Rank revealing QR decomposition: This method computes the QR decomposition of a matrix and also reveals its rank by computing the maximum number of linearly independent columns of the upper triangular factor of the QR decomposition.

-    ## It's important to note that these methods are not foolproof and can be affected by noise and other factors.
-Additionally, the choice of method for estimating the rank of a matrix depends on the specific problem and the properties of the matrix.

 ---